samgutentag/blog/_posts/2020-03-26-slack-status-webhooks.md

 ## Working from Home Together

 As we all transition to the Work From Home lifestyle, my wife and I are seemingly always on and off Zoom calls.
-To keep each other in the loop, we have been using the `/status` command in Slack to set out status to a Zoom icon with the status "on a call"
+To keep each other in the loop and quiet on the opposite sides of out small desk, we have been using the `/status :zoom: on a call` command in Slack to set our status.

-`/status :zoom: on a call`

-This required first downloading a Zoom emoji from [here](https://emojis.slackmojis.com/emojis/images/1567179639/6288/zoom.png?1567179639) and adding it to our Slack Workspace.

 ## Setting Slack Status with the `/status` command

-Slack has tons of slash commands, the one I use most frequently now that we both work from home has been the `/status` command to update my status for my remote team and my wife on the other side of the desk from me.

 In both of these Slack Workspaces I added a nice little Zoom emoji (see steps below) and have been using the slash command `/status :zoom: on a call` to update my status.

-This is tedious to do in two Workspaces, and I typically forget to clear my status once the call is over.
+Using this `/status` command to update my status for my remote team of coworkers _and_ my wife in our private Workspace so she can see it on the other side of the desk from me is an annoying wo step process, and I typically forget to clear my status once the call is over.

 ### Adding Custom Emoji to Slack

-Tons of fun and useful emojis for Slack can be found at [slackmojis.com](https://slackmojis.com/) (this site does not play well with Safari, fair warning).
+Tons of fun and useful emojis for Slack can be found at [slackmojis.com](https://slackmojis.com/) (this site does not always play well with Safari, fair warning).
 A quick search for Zoom leads you [here](https://emojis.slackmojis.com/emojis/images/1567179639/6288/zoom.png?1567179639) download this image.

-Follow the steps on the Slack Support Article [Add Custom Emoji](https://slack.com/help/articles/206870177-Add-custom-emoji) to add the custom emoji.
+Follow the steps on the Slack Support Article [Add Custom Emoji](https://slack.com/help/articles/206870177-Add-custom-emoji) to add the custom emoji to your Slack Workspace(s).

-### Install and setup StatusHook
+### Install and setup StatusHook App in Slack

-In a new browser tab, navigate to [statushook.cool](https://www.statushook.cool/) a great vanity url.
-You will need to click the "Add to Slack" button and install the application in your desired Workspace(s)
+In a new browser tab, navigate to [statushook.cool](https://www.statushook.cool/) where you will need to click the "Add to Slack" button and install the application in your desired Workspace(s).

-Once it is installed, you will need to run two slash commands to generate POST urls to 1.
-Set a Status and 2.
-Clear your status.
-The commands I used were:
+Once it is installed, you will need to run two slash commands to generate POST urls to

+- Set a Status
-- `/statushook add :zoom: on a call` to set my status to on a call with the Zoom emoji we added earlier
+  - `/statushook add :zoom: on a call`
+  - template: `/statushook :<emoji>: <status text>`
+- Clear your status
+  - `/statushook add :bacon: clear`
+  - template: `/statushook :<any emoji>: <status text>`
-- `/statushook add :bacon: clear` to clear my status, the emoji does not matter here, and everyone likes bacon
+  - the emoji does not matter here, and everyone likes bacon

 After each of these commands are run, you will be returned a URL.
 It will look something like this: